christian-vigh-phpclasses/PdfToText/README.md

 - If multiple strings are rendered using identical y-coordinate, they will be grouped onto the same line.
 Note that they must appear sequentially in the instruction flow for this trick to work
 - Sub/super-scripted text is usually written at a slightly different y-coordinate than the line it appears in.
 Such a situation is detected, and the sub/super-scripted text will correctly appear onto the same line

+These symptoms will not appear if the *PDFOPT\_BASIC\_LAYOUT* option is specified.

 # KNOWN ISSUES #

 Here is a list about known issues for the **PdfToText** class ;  I'm working on solving them, so I hope this whole paragraph will soon completely disappear !

 - Unwanted line breaks may occur within text lines.
 This is due to the fact that the pdf file contains drawing instructions that use relative positioning.
 This is especially true for file created with generators such as **PdfCreator**.
-However, some provisions have been made to try to track put text with roughly the same y-coordinates onto the same line
+However, some provisions have been made to try to track put text with roughly the same y-coordinates onto the same line.
+This limitation does not apply if the *PDFOPT\_BASIC\_LAYOUT* option is specified.
 - Encrypted PDF files are not supported

 # A NOTE FOR WINDOWS USERS #